4 Tips To Keep Your Tech Skills Up To Date

 continuous learning

-Now, some people will simply tell you to code (or design or build ML models) every day.
-The more you do it, the better you'll get.
+Now, some people will simply tell you to code (or design or build ML models- whatever your niche is) every day.
+The idea behind this is that the more you do it, the better you'll get.
 The end.

-Consistency is great but let’s be honest - if you’re already using whatever skill it is in your job full-time, then this advice is a bit useless.
+Consistency is great but let’s be honest - if you’re already using whatever skill it is you use in your job full-time, then this advice is a bit useless.

 1. You're likely doing very similar things most of the time so you're mostly just maintaining your existing knowledge